deity-io/falcon-platform-docs/docs/platform/server-v3/data-sources.md

 ## Resolvers auto-binding

-In Falcon Server Data Sources have also one more important feature - auto-binding of resolvers.
-When Falcon Server starts it loads all the extensions, and all modules (which deliver Data Sources).
+In DEITY Middleware Data Sources have also one more important feature - auto-binding of resolvers.
+When DEITY Middleware starts it loads all the extensions, and all modules (which deliver Data Sources).

-When extension configuration has `module` key then Falcon Server looks for a Data Source exposed by module with that name and tries to bind all the queries and mutations to methods of that Data Source.
+When extension configuration has `module` key then DEITY Middleware looks for a Data Source exposed by module with that name and tries to bind all the queries and mutations to methods of that Data Source.
-That way you don't have to wire up resolvers to your schema extension manually - it's done by Falcon Server.
+That way you don't have to wire up resolvers to your schema extension manually - it's done by DEITY Middleware.

 Let's consider we have an extension with the following schema: